WHAT HAPPENS IF THE PERSON DOES NOT APPEAR IN COURT AS PROMISED?

 When the court case is done.
 Whether the charges are dropped, the person is found not guilty, or the person is sentenced to probation or jail time, the end of the court case is when you get your collateral returned.
 The bail bond agent has a legal responsibility to safeguard all collateral and return it to the owner when the case is closed, as long as there’s no outstanding balance due to the premium.

 ITEMS THAT ARE NOT CONSIDERED GOOD COLLATERAL

 A house you’re still paying mortgage on can be used as collateral, but it could make the process a bit more time-consuming.
 Any item you’ve purchased on credit to which the lender holds the title and you make payments, like a car.

 WHAT IS AND IS NOT GOOD COLLATERAL?

 Unencumbered real estate, which is real estate that does not have a lien attached to it Items of major collateral such as cars, boats, and motor homes Personal items of high value such as jewelry, firearms, computers, cameras, stereos, etc. Personal valuables and items of major collateral must be surrendered to the bail agent who will hold them in a safe or other secure place.
 We go by the current resale value of these items rather than the price you originally paid.

 WHY CAN’T I BOND MYSELF?

-You usually can for traffic and minor violations.
-While a few jurisdictions do allow cash bail by a citizen if he/she signs an appearance guarantee and/or posts the entire bail, most states now require a licensed bond agent to guarantee it.
-This way, the state knows it can instantly collect the entire bond amount plus it can put the burden of apprehending those who fail to appear on the bond agency.
+You can for traffic and minor violations.
+While a few jurisdictions do allow cash bail by a citizen if they sign an appearance guarantee and/or post the entire bail, most states now require a licensed bond agent to guarantee it.
+This is so the state knows it can instantly collect the entire bond amount, and the burden of apprehending those who fail to appear falls on the bond agency.
 Put another way, most states do not hassle with collateral and property; they collect bail forfeitures in cash.